Penn Profile: Greg Evans, UPHS

 - Leading the effort to develop a system-wide strategy for Energy Carbon Reduction to meet Penn Medicine’s corporate commitment to reduce carbon emissions by 50% by 2030 and achieve net zero by 2042.

-- Launching an analysis to implement electric vehicle charging infrastructure at all six hospitals and several ambulatory locations.
+- Launching an analysis to implement an electric vehicle charging infrastructure at all six hospitals and several ambulatory locations

 Beyond infrastructural changes, Evans emphasizes the importance of embedding sustainability into the organizational culture.
-New employees will soon receive sustainability training during orientation, and ongoing education will ensure that environmental consciousness remains a core value across all levels of the health system.
-“It’s about building a coalition.
-Even if reducing a health system’s impact on the environment is indisputable, you need to engage stakeholders at all levels to drive meaningful change,” Evans says.
+New employees receive sustainability training during orientation, and ongoing education will ensure that environmental consciousness remains a core value across all levels of the health system.
+"It's about building a coalition.
+Even if your story is indisputable, you need to engage stakeholders at all levels to drive meaningful change," Evans says.

 Inspiring the Next Generation

-Evans’ journey underscores the viability and significance of careers in sustainability.
-His advice to aspiring professionals is straightforward: “Get a job and get to work.
+Evans' journey underscores the viability and significance of careers in sustainability.
+His advice to aspiring professionals is straightforward: "Get a job.
 Start anywhere.
 There are so many sustainability roles out there.
-Just getting into a role allows you to be creative and take on leadership opportunities in this evolving field.”
+Just getting into a role allows you to be creative and take on leadership opportunities in this evolving field."